Bernie Sanders on Immigration

 Being a citizen can benefit the person as well as the larger U.S. economy.
 For instance, naturalized immigrants earn more in wages after becoming a citizen.
 In the first two years after becoming a citizen, wages increase 5.6 to 7.2 percent, while after 12 years of citizenship, earnings increase up to 10.1 to 13.5 percent.
-For United States, the increase in wages can also assist in growing the overall economy.
+For the United States, the increase in wages can also assist in growing the overall economy.

 How has Bernie supported the DREAM Act?

-In the same speech Bernie promised that if Congress did not pass comprehensive immigration reform, if elected President, he would use executive powers to provide “deportation relief to the parents of U.S. citizens, legal permanent residents and so-called DREAMers.”
+In a 2015 speech to the National Association of Latino Elected and Appointed Officials, Bernie shared his approval of the DREAM Act as a way to recognize “American kids who deserve the right to legally be in the country they know as home.”
+In the same speech Bernie promised that if Congress did not pass comprehensive immigration reform, if elected President, he would use executive powers to protect the parents of U.S. citizens, legal permanent residents and so-called DREAMers from deportation.